oscar-system/Oscar.jl/experimental/QuadFormAndIsom/README.md

 This project has been slightly tested on simple and known examples.
 It is currently being tested on a larger scale to test its reliability.
-Moreover, there are still computational bottlenecks due to non optimized algorithms.
+Moreover, there are still computational bottlenecks due to non-optimized algorithms.

 Among the possible improvements and extensions:
 * Implement extra methods for lattices with isometries of infinite order;
-* Extend the methods for classification of primitive embeddings for the more general case (knowing that we lose efficiency for large discriminant groups);
+* Extend the methods for classification of primitive embeddings to the more general case (knowing that we lose efficiency for large discriminant groups);
 * Extend existing methods for equivariant primitive embeddings/extensions.